pcardotatgit/Webex_Team_Chat_Bot_Python/readme.md

 One of magic of Webex Team bots is that you can interact directly with them.
 You can send them messages and they will answer to you !.

-For doing this you need a Webhook.
+For doing this you need to attach a Webhook to the bot.

-The Webex Webhook will allow to any web server to receive all the messages which will be sent to the room.
+The Webex Webhook will allow to any web server to receive all the messages that will be sent to the bot room.

-These message will be copied when they will received in the Webex Team Room and sent to the Web server URL.
+These messages will be copied when they will be received into the Webex Bot Room and sent to the Web server URL.

-The Web Server is any web server and the logic inside which can process the sent data by the webhook.
+The Web Server can be any web server and the logic inside which can process the sent data by the webhook.

 Actually the message is sent thanks to a HTTP **POST** call which act exactly as the calls used to send a formular to a web server.

 ![](img/webex_team_bot-12.gif)

 That means that the web server will act exactly like any web server.
-It will read the variables sent thru this call and will process them.
+It will read the variables sent thru this POST call and will process them.

-The result of the data processing will be an HTTP result containing all the information to be sent as results.
+The result of the data processing will be an HTTP result containing all information computed by the web server.

 And these results will be sent to the webex team room thanks to Send Message API call to the room ID, with the Webex BOT BEARER TOKEN.